 In their experiments, the researchers mimicked the human surgical procedure in rats, but in addition, they injected — between the fused spinal bones — human stem cells with WISP-1 turned on.

 After four weeks, the researchers studied the rats’ spinal tissue and observed continued high levels of the WISP-1 protein.
 They also observed new bone forming, successfully fusing the vertebrae together, whereas the rats not treated with stem cells making WISP-1 did not show any successful bone fusion during the time the researchers were observing.

 According to the Office of the Surgeon General, 1.5 million Americans suffer fractures from bone disease every year.
-James cautions that while transplanting stem cells to affected bones to help them heal is an increasingly popular therapeutic goal, it has not yet been proved safe or effective in humans.
+Transplanting stem cells to affected bones to help them heal is an increasingly popular therapeutic goal, it has not yet been proved safe or effective in humans.